Skip to main navigation Skip to main content

 The 23 human rights are not absolute - that is, they are allowed to be limited, but only after careful consideration and only in a way that is necessary, justifiable and proportionate.
 This means that Child Safety staff can act or make a decision that limits human rights, but only if it is reasonable and justifiable, or if they could not have acted differently or made a different decision because of another law, for example, the Child Protection Act 1999

-Individuals who believe they have had their human rights limited can raise their concerns with the Complaints Unit.
+Individuals who believe they have had their human rights limited can raise their concerns with the Child Safety Complaints Unit.
+(Refer to Compliments and complaints on the Child Safety internet or Resources for staff on the intranet).
 After 45 business days, if they remain unhappy, they can lodge a complaint with the Queensland Human Rights Commission.

-The Queensland Human Rights Commission will refer concerns back to the department if a departmental complaints process has not been commenced.
+The Queensland Human Rights Commission will refer concerns back to Child Safety if a departmental complaints process has not been commenced.

 The following steps will assist Child Safety staff to make decisions that are compatible with human rights when acting or making decisions: